-Our work is akin to the Adaptive House [25] and [12, 17] in that the objective is for the environment to automate some of the tasks currently performed by humans - possibly with improvements in efficiency or quality of service.
+Our work is akin to the Adaptive House [21] and [10, 14] in that the objective is for the environment to automate some of the tasks currently performed by humans - possibly with improvements in efficiency or quality of service.
 However, our focus is on resource coordination and temporally sequencing agent activities over shared resources.
 A broad spectrum of research falls into the general category of intelligent environments.
-For example, one class of work deals with collecting and integrating information about the activities that occur within the environment [4] while another class fo-
+For example, one class of work deals with collecting and integrating information about the activities that occur within the environment [3] while another class focuses on on identifying and tracking humans as they move about the environment [7, 23].